zhanbei/react-materialui-router-webpack-babel-npm-start-here/README.md

 - [Babel](https://babeljs.io/) Babel is a JavaScript compiler.
 Use next generation JavaScript, today.
 - [MaterialUI](http://www.material-ui.com/) A Set of React Components that Implement Google's Material Design.
 - [NPM](https://www.npmjs.com/) NPM is the package manager for JavaScript and the world’s largest software registry.
-- [React](https://reactjs.org/) A JavaScript library for building user interfaces.
+- [React][home-reactjs-org] A JavaScript library for building user interfaces.
 - [React Router](https://reacttraining.com/react-router/) React Router is a collection of navigational components that compose declaratively with your application.
 - [Webpack](https://webpack.js.org/) bundles your assets of a web page.

 [wiki-single-web-application]: https://en.wikipedia.org/wiki/Single-page_application "Single-page Application - Wikipedia"
+[home-reactjs-org]: https://reactjs.org/ "React A JavaScript library for building user interfaces"